Sush1090/ThermoCycleSim.jl/README.md

     2. Vapour Compression Cycle
     3. Brayton Cycle

 It is for steady state calculations, hence the evaporators and compressors are  not only modeled using energy conservation.
 The principle is state-point manipulations.
+The system works better for subcritical cycle parameters

 It is extendible as users can add their own component in the following manner